The Pre-College Programs 2023 Application will open in December! Check back soon!

 - Students who can provide a supporting statement from a school official, college access counselor, financial aid officer, or community leader.

-Through the application process, you will need to submit the household’s most recent tax documents or a signed NACAC Request for Admission Application Fee Waiver form to serve as verification of the financial situation of the household.
-This documentation is required in order to complete your application and receive an application fee waiver.
+Through the application process, you will need to submit the household’s most recent Tax Form 1040(s) or a signed NACAC Request for Admission Application Fee Waiver form to serve as verification of the financial situation of the household.
+This documentation is required in order to complete your application.

 Enrollment Deposit and Enrollment Reply Form (if admitted)

-Admitted students receiving scholarships* will have 10 days to submit the $100 enrollment deposit and the Enrollment Reply Form to secure their spot in the program.
+Admitted students receiving scholarships* will have 7 days to submit the $100 enrollment deposit and the Enrollment Reply Form to secure their spot in the program.
+These funds will be available for student use on campus through their Student ID Card during the duration of the program.

 Further information on program costs and financial aid is provided here.